yonatanaftali/GEAP-2023-BGU-Final-Project/README.md

 - If the new position is a **walkable** position, it means that the player has moved to a valid position.
 In this case, we update the current position of the player to the new position, and we continue to the next step in the path.

-The distance from the exit is calculated by using the Euclidian distance from current point of the player (i.e the player coordinates in the matrix) to the exit coordinates.
+The distance from the exit is calculated by using the Euclidian distance from the current point of the player (i.e the player coordinates in the matrix) to the exit coordinates.
 We found that this distance formulae give us the best assessment to the relative location of the player the exit, without going into complicated calculations of traversal inside the maze.